ericrqs/Juniper-vMX/README.md

 ## Implementation details

-The vMX template resource has port subresources with names like ge-0-0-0.
-The port family is marked Locked by Default = false so the same template resource can be used in multiple simultaneous reservations.
-To use multiple vMX instances in the same reservation, create more copies of the vMX template resource.
+The vMX template resource has port subresources with names like `ge-0-0-0`.
+The port family has `Locked by Default` = **False** so the same template resource and all ports can be used in multiple simultaneous reservations.
+To use multiple vMX instances in the same reservation, create more vMX template resources via copy-paste in Resource Manager.

-The vMX template resource has a hook function orch_hook_during_provisioning that will be called by the hook_setup setup script in parallel to standard app deployments.
+The vMX template resource has a hook function `vmx_orch_hook_during_provisioning` that will be called by the `hook_setup` setup script in parallel to standard app deployments.
+This function itself adds and deploys apps in the reservation, on its own schedule.

 ### Setup

-hook_setup calls vMX VNF Deployment Resource Driver.orch_hook_during_provisioning.
+`hook_setup` calls `vmx_orch_hook_during_provisioning` on `vMX VNF Deployment Resource Driver` which is attached to each VMX template resource in the reservation.

 It performs the following series of tasks automatically:
 1. Add new vCP app and vFP app(s) to the reservation, with names based on the template resource name
-1. Deploy the vCP and vFP(s) using DeployAppToCloudProviderBulk, producing deployed resources of type vMX VCP and vMX VFP
+1. Deploy the vCP and vFP(s) using `DeployAppToCloudProviderBulk`, producing deployed resources with models `vMX VCP` and `vMX VFP`
 1. Platform-specific:
     - vSphere
-        - Add an auto VLAN ('Auto VLAN' or the service name specified in the Internal Network Service attribute) and connect it to NIC #2 of vCP and vFP(s)
+        - Add an auto VLAN service (**VLAN Auto** or the service name specified in the `Internal Network Service` attribute) and connect it to NIC #2 of the vCP and each vFP
-        - With pyVmomi, add a serial console to the vCP to be accessed through an ESXi port in the range 9300..9330 (managed by a CloudShell number allocation pool)
+        - With pyVmomi, add a serial console to the vCP to be accessed through an ESXi port in the range 9300..9330, allocated from a CloudShell number pool
         - Telnet to vCP serial console
             - If the console gets stuck at a boot prompt, reset the VM, up to 5 times
             - Log in as root (no password)
             - Set root password
             - Create username and set password according to resource template attributes
             - Enable SSH
-            - Enable DHCP or set static IP on management interface fxp0.0, and determine the final management IP
+            - Enable DHCP or set a static IP on management interface `fxp0.0`, and return the final `fxp0.0` IP
-        - With pyVmomi, determine the mapping from vNIC index (e.g. Network adapter 3) to MAC address
+        - With pyVmomi, determine the mapping from vNIC index (e.g. `Network adapter 3`) to MAC address
     - OpenStack
         - Power off the vCP and vFP(s)
-        - With the Neutron API, create an isolated network and a subnet 128.0.0.0/24 with ports with IPs 128.0.0.1 for the vCP and 128.0.0.16, 128.0.0.17, ... for the vFP(s)
+        - With the Neutron API, create an isolated network and a subnet `128.0.0.0/24` with fixed-IP ports: `128.0.0.1` for the vCP and `128.0.0.16`, `128.0.0.17`, ... for the vFP(s)
-        - With the Nova API, connect the vCP and vFPs to their dedicated ports on the 128.0.0.0/24 network
+        - With the Nova API, connect the vCP and vFPs to their dedicated ports on the `128.0.0.0/24` network
-        - Create a dummy network and attach it to the vFPs (to be removed later in the deployment)
+        - Create a dummy network and attach it to the vFPs (to be removed later in the deployment)  &mdash; at least one network is for the vMX handshake to work properly
         - Power on the vCP and vFP(s)
-        - Connect via a WebSocket to the vCP serial console
+        - Connect via WebSocket to the vCP serial console
             - Log in as root (no password)
             - Set root password
             - Create username and set password according to resource template attributes
             - Enable SSH
-            - Enable DHCP on management interface fxp0.0
+            - Enable DHCP on management interface `fxp0.0`
             - Determine the DHCP management IP
 1. Wait until the vCP is reachable by SSH
 1. SSH to the vCP as root using the new password
-1. In the vCP's FreeBSD shell, run 'ifconfig' and wait until all expected interface names appear, such as ge-0-0-0.
+1. In the vCP's FreeBSD shell, run `ifconfig` and wait until all expected interface names appear, such as `ge-0-0-0`.
 The first number in the interface name indicates the card number.
-If 3 vFPs were requested, wait until interfaces with names like ge-0-x-x, ge-1-x-x, and ge-2-x-x all appear.
+If 3 vFPs were requested, wait until interfaces with names like `ge-0-x-x`, `ge-1-x-x`, and `ge-2-x-x` all appear.
 This will indicate that the handshake between the vCP and each vFP has taken place.
-Record the MAC addresses of all ge-x-x-x interfaces of the vCP.
+Record the MAC addresses of all `ge-x-x-x` interfaces of the vCP.
 These will be MAC addresses on vFP VMs.
 1. Create a new resource to represent the vMX.
 It can be either the gen1 or gen2 JunOS router shell.
 The family, model, and driver name are specified in the vMX template resource.
-1. Set the IP of the vMX resource to the fxp0.0 IP determined earlier (static or DHCP)
+1. Set the IP of the vMX resource to the `fxp0.0` IP determined earlier (static or DHCP)
 1. Copy all attributes from the vMX template resource to the new vMX resource.
-This includes critical attributes like User, Password, Enable Password, SNMP version (v2c recommended), SNMP community string (e.g. public), and Enable SNMP (must be true)
+This includes critical attributes like `User`, `Password`, `Enable Password`, `SNMP Version` (v2c recommended), `SNMP Community String` (e.g. public), and `Enable SNMP` (must be true)
 1. Run Autoload on the new vMX resource.
-This will use the standard JunOS driver for router hardware.
+This will use the standard JunOS driver designed for router hardware.
 1. If Autoload fails to detect all expected ports, retry several times
 1. Create a virtual L2 switch
     - Create one port subresource for each autoloaded vMX port
         - Name: port#, an incremented number starting from 0
         - Attribute `VM Name` with the resource name of the corresponding card VM
         - Attribute `VM Port vNIC Name`
-            - for vSphere, the id of the NIC (e.g. 3 for Network adapter 3) that has the MAC that matches the autoloaded vMX port
+            - for vSphere, the id of the NIC (e.g. `3` for `Network adapter 3`) that has the MAC that matches the autoloaded vMX port
-            - for OpenStack, the last number in the port address, e.g. 3 for ge-0-0-3
+            - for OpenStack, the last number in the port address, e.g. `3` for `ge-0-0-3`
 1. Set physical connections between:
     - each new vMX resource port
     - its assigned virtual L2 port
 1. Move connectors from the vMX template resource to the new vMX resource
-1. Add services VNF Cleanup Service with the attached hook vnf_cleanup_orch_hook_post_teardown:
+1. At various times throughout the above procedure, add services of model `VNF Cleanup Service` with the attached hook script `vnf_cleanup_orch_hook_post_teardown`:
-    - Delete vMX resource
+    - Delete the vMX resource
     - Delete virtual L2 resource
     - Delete OpenStack ports and networks that were created outside the cloud provider mechanisms
 1. Platform-specific: